logan-vorto/dump/tonu.md

 1. TONU: $50
 1. FSC: $100

+## Technical Details

+### Database

+TONU charges will show up in the `lohiloop_load_broker_charge` table as any other load charges would.

 ### Feature Flag

 This is currently controlled within Launch Darkly via the `tonu_deadhead_pricing_enabled_bool` flag.

+### Gaps

+We are not populating the `calcData` field on the TONU charges themselves.
+Ideally, we would have this populated to aid in troubleshooting and understanding of the charge calculation.